-The Morbidity and Mortality Weekly Report (MMWR) Series is prepared by the Centers for Disease Control and is available on a paid subscription basis from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402; telephone (202) 783-3238.
+The Morbidity and Mortality Weekly Report (MMWR) Series is prepared by the Centers for Disease Control and Prevention (CDC).
 The data in the weekly MMWR are provisional, based on weekly reports to CDC by state health departments.
-The reporting week concludes at close of business on Friday; compiled data on a national basis are officially released to the public on the succeeding Friday.
-Inquiries about the MMWR Series, including material to be considered for publication, should be directed to: Editor, MMWR Series, Mailstop C-08, Centers for Disease Control and Prevention, Atlanta, GA 30333; telephone (404) 332-4555.
+The reporting week concludes at close of business each Friday; compiled data on a national basis are officially released to the public the following Friday.
+Inquiries about the MMWR Series and material to be considered for publication should be addressed to Editor, MMWR Series, Mailstop C-08, CDC, 1600 Clifton Road, N.E., Atlanta, GA 30333; telephone (404) 332-4555.